 Remember to describe your role within your experiences using action verbs.
 To enhance your resume, focus descriptions on the skills you used and the accomplishments or contributions you made.
 For a list of action verbs and transferable skills to help get you started on descriptions, stop by Career and Professional Development or check the Resource Library on Handshake.

 Having a hard time coming up with bullet point descriptions?
-Find inspiration here!
+Explore this resource on bullet point descriptions.

 Never written a resume?